Weight Loss Planning Calculator for Women and Men

 Lets define the term "weightloss".

-a) Weight loss, in the context of medicine, health, or physical fitness, is defined as a reduction of the total body mass, due to a mean loss of fluid, body fat or adipose tissue and/or lean mass, namely bone mineral deposits, muscle, tendon, and other connective tissue.
+a) Weight loss is defined as a reduction of the total body mass, due to a mean loss of fluid, body fat or adipose tissue and/or lean mass, namely bone mineral deposits, muscle, tendon and other connective tissue.
+It can occur unintentionally due to an underlying disease or can arise from a conscious effort to improve an actual or perceived overweight, or obese state.

 b) Intentional weight loss is the loss of total body mass as a result of efforts to improve fitness and health, or to change appearance through slimming.